moby/moby/docs/sources/installation/fedora.md

     $ usermod -a -G docker login_name

-This is *not* necessary for Docker versions 1.0 and above.
+Adding users to the `docker` group is *not* necessary for Docker versions 1.0 and above.

 ## HTTP Proxy